Killeen Power Sports

 Training and Employee Motivation Practices

-"In a lot of ways, we are still adjusting to life after some dramatic changes we experienced in 2011.
-Management departures and education are primarily responsible for the shift, but the result is that Killeen Power Sports has a much flatter and employee-driven model of operations than it once practiced.
-We lack a formal parts manager at the moment, and the department has become a collaborative experiment.
+Killeen Power Sports has been a member of the Lemco school for decades.
+Our sales staff are immediately immersed in a formal, nine-step training that focuses on customer engagement and swinging hard at all targets.
+We currently belong to a 20 Club, and department managers are perpetually involved in continuing education.
+Killeen Power Sports has a much flatter and employee-driven model of operations than it once practiced.
+We finally have a parts manager after several years of experimenting without one, and the department has become a collaborative experiment.
 The natural talent, knowledge, and willingness of our employees have created a climate where ideas come freely.
 Tenured 'clerks' have become apparel managers and inventory control directors, and accessory salespeople assist in the creation of events and promotional displays.

 Commitment to Customer Service